 Cavernous Angioma also referred to as cavernous malformations (CMs), cavernous hemangiomas, or cavernomas are a type of intracranial vascular malformation with developmental origin.
 The terms 'haemangioma' and 'cavernoma' are a misnomer as the lesions are nonneoplastic.

-Vascular malformations involve invariably every organ of the body and are grouped into following four types by their gross and histopathologic characteristics:
+Vascular malformations involve invariably every organ of the body and are grouped into the following four types by their gross and histopathologic characteristics:

 Cavernous angiomas occur sporadically or in a familial pattern.
 Serial MRIs reveal de novo lesions in families with genetic predisposition to cavernous angiomas.
 The de novo development of CMs after brain biopsy and after radiosurgery also provides substantial evidence for the developmental nature of these lesions.
 Familial cases show an autosomal dominant pattern of inheritance with incomplete penetrance.
 There are several reports regarding the hereditary mutations linked to three genetic loci (CCM1, CCM2, and CCM3) which are responsible for familial cerebral cavernous malformations.
 Approximately all familial cases of cavernous cerebral malformations among Hispanic Americans and non-Hispanic Families have been linked to a founder mutation of CCM1 localized to 7q and CCM2 at 7p and CCM3 at 3q respectively.
 Furthermore, there is a belief regarding a "second hit mutation" necessary for the onset of the pathology.